What is the best MVNO for Android users? We tested the top-rated prepaid carriers, and this is what we found

 Reasons to avoid

-Visible by Verizon keeps things straightforward by having just two unlimited plans to choose from, and very little to complicate your decision.
-The base plan (simply called Visible) is comparable to the carrier's old plan that we tested in our Visible review.
-It comes with completely unlimited data on Verizon's LTE and 5G networks, although the data gets a lower priority than other traffic on the carrier.
-Even then, the speeds should be sufficiently high for most users to use their phones without any noticeable restrictions.
-There's a good reason Visible has one of the best cell phone plans out there, thanks to unlimited talk, text, and data.
-It also includes unlimited hotspot data at a speed of 5Mbps.
+Owned and operated by Verizon, Visible keeps things simple by offering a trio of incredible unlimited plans to pick from, and very little to complicate your choice.
+The starter plan (just called Visible) is quite comparable to the carrier's old plan that we tested in our Visible review.
+It offers fully unlimited data on Verizon's LTE and 5G networks, although data gets a lower priority than other traffic on the carrier.
+Even so, the speeds should be sufficient for most consumers to use their smartphones sans any noticeable restrictions.
+There's a good reason Visible has one of the best cell phone plans out there, all thanks to unlimited talk, text, and data.
+It also packs unlimited hotspot data at a speed of 5Mbps, and all this costs just $25 per month, before any limited-time discounts.

-The higher plan (called Visible Plus) adds 50GB of premium data to keep your speeds as fast as possible in congested areas.
-Visible Plus also has access to Verizon's 'Ultra-Wideband' 5G for super-fast speeds with both C-band or mmWave coverage.
-It even adds some international roaming options and international calling options, upgrades the unlimited hotspot data speed to 10Mbps, and even bundles smartwatch service.
+The next plan (called Visible Plus) adds unlimited premium data to keep speeds as fast as possible even in congested areas.
+Visible Plus has a regular price of $35 per month before discounts and also gives you access to Verizon's faster 'Ultra-Wideband' 5G for blazing-fast speeds with C-band or mmWave coverage.
+It adds some international roaming and international calling options too, upgrades the unlimited hotspot data speed to 10Mbps, and has up to 1080p video streaming.
+Finally, there's the newest top-of-the-line plan (called Visible Plus Pro) that has unlimited hotspot data at 15Mbps, bundled smartwatch service, calling to more than 85 countries and unlimited texting to over 200 countries, along with up to 4K video streaming.
+Priced at $45 per month before any promotional discounts, it's perfect if you need lots of data.

-Phone compatibility on Visible is a bit more limited than some other carriers, as your phone will need to be compatible with VoLTE on Verizon as well as support all of the necessary bands on the carrier.
-Majority of the top-selling Android phones work on Visible without any issues, but some older or more obscure phones may not be fully compatible, so make sure you use the carrier's BYOD tool before moving forward.
+Device compatibility on Visible is a bit more limited than some other carriers, as your phone will need to be compatible with VoLTE on Verizon and support all of the required bands with the carrier.
+Majority of the top-selling Android phones will work on Visible just fine, but some older or a bit more obscure phones may or may not be compatible, so make sure you use the carrier's BYOD tool before moving forward.

 Best for customization